 Brilliant wooden play trail for children to follow while the dogs charge about.
 Lovely cafe as well.

-Edited: 3rd December 2018.
+Edited: 20th November 2020.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
 If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.